 In the film, The Black Swan, Nina obsesses about being a perfect ballerina.
 Her dancing in a troupe is inextricably tied to her sense of self.
 To endanger that activity is an intolerable nightmare.
 To stop dancing or to lose progress toward unapproachable stardom is equivalent to the death of her identity.

-Anorexic and bulimic women in real life go into weeping tantrums, rages, manipulative arguments and pleading when their eating disorder symptoms prompts family ormedical advisers to suggest even temporary life changes in support of their health and psychological well being.
+Anorexic and bulimic women in real life go into weeping tantrums, rages, manipulative arguments and pleading when their eating disorder symptoms prompt family or medical advisers to suggest even temporary life changes in support of their health and psychological well-being.

 Life Change Suggestions include:

-- cancelling travel plans because they are too ill or psychologically unprepared,
+- Canceling travel plans because they are too ill or psychologically unprepared,

-- leaving routine life of family, work, school, friends to go in-patient for several months, changing priorities to go into private psychotherapy several times a week for months or years.
+- Leaving the routine life of family, work, school, and friends to go in-patient for several months, changing priorities to go into private psychotherapy several times a week for months or years.